-I’m a huge fan of infrared saunas, and I’ve written previously about benefits I’ve experienced from using them.
+I’m a huge fan of infrared saunas, and have previously written about the benefits I’ve experienced from using them.
 I recently hacked together my own DIY near infrared sauna for home/personal use, and it was so easy and affordable that I wanted to share!

 Full Spectrum, Far Infrared, Near Infrared… What’s the Difference?

-Infrared saunas come in several varieties, with the main difference being the wavelengths they produce, and in term the depth of tissue they can penetrate.
-They all provide detox and fat burning benefits,
+Infrared saunas come in several varieties, with the main difference among them being the wavelengths they produce, which in turn affect the depth of tissue they can penetrate.
+They all provide detox and fat burning benefits:

 - Near infrared saunas: Near infrared (NIR) penetrates deepest into the body.
 It’s a bit of a combination of heat therapy and light therapy.
 NIR is great for detox, boosting the immune system, and wound healing.